 I was born under the sign of Aquarius in the small town of Parets del Vallès on a Saturday of the 20th Century.
-I've been in advertising for almost 20 years, but I still keep the excitement of a newbie.
+I've been in advertising and entertainment for almost 20 years, but I still keep the excitement of a newbie.

 Throughout my career, I've been lucky enough to be part of some of the most exciting and creative companies around the world.
 Back home, I was a Creative Director at DoubleYou in Barcelona and Madrid, leading projects for San Miguel, SEAT, Audi, and Nike –including the 2004 Cannes Grand Prix winner–.
 Then, I was part of the interactive team at CP+B, when it was named best interactive agency in Cannes, working for clients like Domino's Pizza, Burger King, Nike, and Volkswagen.
 After that exciting stint, and during 7 years, I was at Wieden+Kennedy Amsterdam, first as a Creative Director for global clients such as Coca-Cola, Electronic Arts, BASF, and Nokia, and later as the Head of Creative Innovation across all accounts.
 Back in the US, for over 2 years I was the Chief Creative Officer of The Barbarian Group in NYC, where we helped spread goodness one KIND bar at a time, brought back Crystal Pepsi and created the Pepsi Pass loyalty program that rewarded hanging out with friends, told how IBM's cognitive technology was at the center of impactful personal stories, flew drones to show the innovative power of GE around the world, and boarded with Nicole Kidman on a VR flight with Etihad from NY to Abu Dhabi.
 Currently I'm the Executive Creative Director of the experience studio Here Be Dragons, founded by Patrick Milling-Smith and Chris Milk.